Myricetin

 Reduced T2DM risk in epidemiological studies

-EPIC-InterAct case-cohort study (large European prospective study) found STRONG inverse association between dietary myricetin intake and type 2 diabetes risk — myricetin showed the most pronounced inverse relationship among flavonols (vs isorhamnetin, kaempferol, quercetin).
-Finnish cohort studies confirmed similar association.
-CRITICAL CAVEAT: dietary observational data does not establish causality — high-myricetin diets correlate with healthier overall eating patterns (more fruits, vegetables, tea, walnuts).
+Large European prospective cohort studies found a strong inverse association between dietary myricetin intake and type 2 diabetes risk — myricetin showed the most pronounced inverse relationship among flavonols (vs isorhamnetin, kaempferol, quercetin), and Finnish cohorts confirmed a similar association.
+Critical caveat: dietary observational data does not establish causality — high-myricetin diets correlate with healthier overall eating patterns (more fruits, vegetables, tea, walnuts).

 Multifunctional anti-diabetic mechanisms (preclinical)